tkimnguyen/aws-auto-deploy-demo/README.md

 Once Plone has finished building, open a browser and visit [http://localhost:8080](http://localhost:8080) to view your new Plone installation.

 You should also be able to view the two new EC2 instances in your AWS EC2 console.
-One will be the salt master and the other is the demo server running the static website.
+One will be the salt master and the other is the demo server running the Plone website.

 Other useful Terraform commands: